vigetlabs/sprig/README.md

     published_at: "<%= 1.week.ago %>"
 ```

+### Setting The Record Class

 Using Single-Table Inheritance?
 Want to keep your posts and comments in the same file?
-Sprig supports specifying the class used to seed each record by specifying the :class_name key.
+Sprig supports specifying the class used to seed each record by specifying the 'class_name' key.

 ```yaml
 # posts.yml